SimonBr017/holbertonschool-higher_level_programming/0x07-python-test_driven_development/README.md

     text must be a string, otherwise raise a TypeError exception with the message text must be a string There should be no space at the beginning or at the end of each printed line

+tests/6-max_integer_test.py: unittests for the function def max_integer(list=[]):.

+    Your test file should be inside a folder tests
+    You have to use the unittest module
+    Your test file should be python files (extension: .py) Your test file should be executed by using this command: python3 -m unittest tests.6-max_integer_test